aimanh22/706_Assignments/README.md

 # 706_project
-Repo created for the IDS 706 Final Project
+Repo created for the IDS 706 Assignments